-Memory Lane was established at the Museum of Oxford in 2010; the project was the result of a collaboration between the Oxford Institute of Population Ageing, and the Oxford University Museums Partnership (a consortium of the Oxford University Museums, Oxfordshire County Museums Service, Banbury Museum and Oxford City Council).
+Memory Lane, established at the Museum of Oxford in 2010, was the result of a collaboration between the Oxford Institute of Population Ageing and the Oxford University Museums Partnership (a consortium of the Oxford University Museums, Oxfordshire County Museums Service, Banbury Museum and Oxford City Council).

 “Well, you meet really, really wonderful people and the connection to people is what’s vital… I mean you don’t have to talk about issues or problems but just a connection that is important to start working in that direction, that you’re not alone”

 (cited in Hamblin, K.A.
 (2016) Research Report: Museums, Oral History, Reminiscence and Wellbeing: Establishing Collaboration and Outcomes.)

 Hamblin, K.A.
 (2016) Research Report: Museums, Oral History, Reminiscence and Wellbeing: Establishing Collaboration and Outcomes: Executive summary and Full report.

 Please watch below Helen Fountain, Reminiscence Officer, Oxford University Museums & Kate Hamblin, Senior Research Fellow, University of Oxford Institute for Population and Ageing presenting at the Oxford University Museums Staff Conference, September 2016.